 Possible side effects of chemoradiotherapy

-If you smoke, your doctor will advise you to give up before your treatment.
+If you smoke, your doctor will advise you to give up before you start treatment.
 Radiotherapy might not work as well and you may have more side effects if you continue to smoke.

 Very rarely, the side effects of radiotherapy can be particularly severe.
-If this happens to you, your doctor will stop your treatment to allow you to recover.
+If this happens, your doctor will stop your treatment to allow you to recover.